joaogouveia89/MNist-Model-JLVG/README.md

 - [x] ~~Update screenshots on readme~~
 - [x] ~~Integrate confidence score in the UI~~
 - [x] ~~Improve the histogram comparison with Chi-squared distance~~
+- [ ] Add the bitmap preview on the left size of the prediction result
 - [ ] Add option to toggle histogram difference filtering
 - [ ] Improve modularization (e.g., inject `FrameManager` using DI like Hilt)
 - [ ] Write unit tests for core logic